-Ms. Ginger Forte- Recently had her jersey retired from Plant City High School as the leading female scorer whose records are yet to be broken.
+Ms. Ginger Forte- (Deceased) Educator and had her jersey retired from Plant City High School as the leading female scorer whose records are yet to be broken.

 Horace Broadnax- Recently had his jersey retired from Plant City High School.
 He is part of the 1982 State Basketball Championship.
 Played college basketball at Georgetown University and NBA career.
 Currently Head Coach for Savannah State but can be caught on facebook.